Murtaza-001/AWS_Projects/Simple_powerOfmath_app/readme.md

 - so choose without git provider.
 - Name the app
 - click on choose a file an upload the html file from your Local system (provided the code below copy from it)
-- Note that it should be Zip file (make sure tha file below i provided make it into zip first) and then upload the file
+- Note that it should be Zip file and Name the file index.html (make sure tha file below i provided make it into zip first) and then upload the file

 ```
 1. <html>